 A second special case is a single Signal Pin pin_name that is connected to multiple die pads and by inference multiple buffers.
 This is currently not allowed in IBIS and I suggest that this continue to be forbidden in IBIS.
-This special case can be handled by describing such a component as a bare die .ibs component in an EMD file.
+This special case can be handled by describing such a component as a bare die IBIS Component in an EMD file.
+One solution is two pin_names be the same – currently forbidden in parser not in IBIS.

 Each Port in an EMD interconnect subckt is associated with a specific External Pin or Internal Pin.
 Each Port is identified using the syntax: